migmolrod/browser-dashboard-pwa/docs/docs/domain/bounded-contexts/user-identity.md

 ## Integration and dependencies

 - Downstream (Conformist): All contexts accept UserId as provided
-- Lateral (Shared Kernel): Preferences shares minimal identifiers (UserId)
+- Lateral (Shared Kernel): Preferences share minimal identifiers (UserId)
 - Notes: Acts as a system-of-record for identity; downstream contexts must not store credentials

 ## Contract and SLA